OlatunjiLanre/OlatunjiLanre/README.md

 I have demonstrated an excellent communication skill with a problem-solving ability.
 What drives me most as a Business Intelligence/Data Analyst is my keen desire to making businesses grow and flourish.

+### Skills and Experience:
-Skills: POWER BI / MYSQL / MSSQL / EXCEL / SPSS
+ POWER BI
+ MYSQL
+ MSSQL
+ EXCEL
+ SPSS

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=OlatunjiLanre&show_icons=true&theme=radical)